 Before the consummation of the Merger, the Company had issued Series Seed, Series Seed-1, Series Seed-2 and Series Seed-3 convertible preferred stock (collectively referred to as "Pre-Merger Preferred Stock").
-The Company's certificate of incorporation, as amended and restated, had authorized the Company to issue a total of 10,090,150 shares of Pre-Merger Preferred Stock, of which 4,008,079 shares were designated as Series Seed-1 Preferred Stock, 2,599,497 shares were designated as Series Seed-2 Preferred Stock and 445,347 shares were designated as Series Seed-3 Preferred Stock.
+The Company's certificate of incorporation, as amended and restated, had authorized the Company to issue a total of 10,090,150 shares of Pre-Merger Preferred Stock, of which 4,008,079 shares were designated as Series Seed-Preferred Stock, 3,037,227 shares were designated as Series Seed-1 Preferred Stock, 2,599,497 shares were designated as Series Seed-2 Preferred Stock and 445,347 shares were designated as Series Seed-3 Preferred Stock.
 The Preferred Stock have a par value of \$0.0001 per share.